dzzlr/absa-tourism/README.md

 # Aspect-Based Sentiment Analysis of Tourist Review

 ## Overview
-This a repository for modelling and deploying NLP Model especially on spect-Based Sentiment Analysis of Tourist Review.
+This a repository for modelling and deploying NLP Model especially on Aspect-Based Sentiment Analysis of Tourist Review.
 The NLP Model provide 3 aspects of tourist review that are `['aksesibiltas', 'fasilitas', 'aktivitas']`.
 Model that I used is XGBoost with TF-IDF.

 ## Requirements
 - nltk 3.7